AdobeDocs/genstudio.en/help/search-assets.md

 1. Navigate to filters panel > **[!UICONTROL Format]** > select **[!UICONTROL JPEG]**.

-1. Navigate to Modified > specify the date range.
+1. Navigate to **[!UICONTROL Modified]** > specify the date range.

     ![Basic search](assets/basic-search.png)

 ## Narrow your search results using filters {#narrow-down-search-results}

 Use the Filters panel to search for assets based on metadata.
-You can filter search results based on various search predicates, such as tags, subject, format, and last modified date.
+You can filter search results based on various search predicates, such as [!UICONTROL tags], [!UICONTROL subject], [!UICONTROL format], and [!UICONTROL last modified date].
 The filters have mixed-state checkboxes.
 You must select all the required predicates to minimize your search results.

 <table>
     <tbody>